Student Records Policy:

 In accordance with the provisions of the Family Educational Rights and Privacy Act (commonly referred to as FERPA or the "Buckley Amendment"), The Master’s University and Seminary has adopted this Student Records Policy to protect the privacy of the education records of its students.
 This policy will be published annually and may be amended from time to time to conform to the requirements of any changes in the governing law.
 Students will be informed of this policy and any amendments through their Master’s College e-mail account.

-The term "education records" means those records, files, documents, and other materials in handwriting, print, tape, film, electronic, or other media that contain information directly related to a student and are maintained by The Master’s College and Seminary (TMCS) or a party acting for The Master’s College and Seminary.
-A "student" is any person who currently attends or has attended TMCS.
+The term "education records" means those records, files, documents, and other materials in handwriting, print, tape, film, electronic, or other media that contain information directly related to a student and are maintained by The Master’s University and Seminary (TMUS) or a party acting for The Master’s University and Seminary.
+A "student" is any person who currently attends or has attended TMUS.

-1) The official education record, which includes TMCS transcript, records relating to prior educational experience, and admissions documents, are on file in the Office of the Registrar.
+1) The official education record, which includes TMUS transcript, records relating to prior educational experience, and admissions documents, are on file in the Office of the Registrar.

 2) Working academic files are maintained by deans, department chairpersons, and academic advisers in their respective offices.

 3) Records related to a student's nonacademic activities are maintained in the Office of Student Life.

 4) Records relating to a student's financial status and financial aid are maintained in the Office of the Controller and the Student Financial Services Office.

 1) Records created or held by instructional, administrative, and educational personnel that are in the sole possession of the maker and are not accessible or revealed to any other individual except a temporary substitute.